AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/custom-indexing-prem.md

 ---
 # Reindexing for Markup Search and Replace feature

-The reindexing is required to enable the **Markup Search and Replace** feature, which allows you to search and replace text across DITA XML and Markdown files in your AEM Guides environment.
+Reindexing is required to enable the **Markup Search and Replace** feature, which allows you to search and replace text across DITA XML and Markdown files in your AEM Guides environment.

 ## Reindexing